 - Because smell is so important to cats, don’t be surprised if your cat sniffs you and all other items when coming home.

 - Watch your cat’s body language to make sure she is calm and interested rather than upset or aroused.
 Never force interactions!

 - It is important to monitor interactions between your cat and baby.

 - Keeping the door closed to the baby’s room is best, and having a baby monitor can alleviate your concerns.

-- This is a time of great excitement, new emotions, and outpouring of love.
+- This is a time of great excitement, new emotions, and the outpouring of love.
 Never forget that your cat still needs love and attention.

-- laying with your cat even for 2-3 minutes, 3 times daily will help her still feel like an important family member.
+- Laying with your cat even for 2-3 minutes, 3 times daily will help her still feel like an important family member.

 - Keeping a similar schedule for feeding and scooping litter boxes will also help your cat adjust.

 If you have questions or need more information, contact your veterinarian or a veterinary behaviorist.